mpnikhil/JioPayRag/README.md

 1. **Web Scraping**: Python scripts using Selenium and BeautifulSoup were developed to scrape content from the JioPay Business website:

    - `js_faq_scraper.py`: Specialized scraper for the FAQ section with tailored selectors
-   - `simple_jio_pay_scraper.py`: Generic scraper for extracting content from various JioPay webpages
+   - `improved_jio_pay_scraper.py`: Generic scraper for extracting content from various JioPay webpages including FAQs on multiple pages
    - `run_jiopay_scraper.py`: Orchestration script that runs both scrapers sequentially

 2. **Manual Extraction**: Some FAQ content was manually curated to ensure quality and relevance.